jay-morgan/nvim-config/README.md

 fork to your machine using one of the commands below, depending on your OS.

 > **NOTE**
-> Your fork's url will be something like this:
+> Your fork"s url will be something like this:
 > `https://github.com/<your_github_username>/kickstart-modular.nvim.git`

 #### Clone kickstart.nvim